rocksnow1942/ngs_server/README.md

-## HOW TO SET UP Development environment
+# Steps TO SET UP Development Environment

+### Before started

+Some of the function